focusreactive/turbo-cms-kit/README.md

 ### Storyblok

+0. Since application will be deployed to Vercel, make sure your Github account is linked to Vercel.
+You can do it [here](https://github.com/settings/installations).

 1. Create a new repository using this template by clicking the "Use this template" button at the top of the repository page.
    ![Screenshot 2024-11-07 at 13 38 48](https://github.com/user-attachments/assets/9a159ebd-d810-4b6d-ab79-ab453da6ab9c)

 2. Await the initial workflow to be finished

 ![Screenshot 2024-11-07 at 16 00 17](https://github.com/user-attachments/assets/375ce843-8185-4782-95ff-5f9d6aaf2935)

 3. Clone your new repository: